-- 1 From Configure, choose Server > Jobs. - 2 Select Job Management > Printed Queue, then select the Save printed jobs check box. - If this option is enabled, you can reprint jobs from the Printed queue without resending them to the Fiery Server.
-If this option is not enabled, jobs are deleted from the Fiery Server hard disk after they are printed. - 3 In the Jobs Saved in Printed Queue field, type the number of jobs you want to be saved in the Printed queue. - Note: This option is available only if you enable the Printed queue.
-Be aware that jobs saved in the Printed queue occupy space on the Fiery Server hard disk. - 4 To print a start page when the Fiery Server is turned on or restarted, select Fiery Server then select the Print Start Page check box. - The start page lists the Fiery Server, the current date and time, the amount of memory installed, the network protocols enabled, and the print connections published. - 5 To display a preview thumbnail of a job in Command WorkStation while it is being processed, select Job Management then select the Preview while processing check box. - If you do not enable this option, users can see a preview by processing and holding the job.
-Also, users with Impose can preview a held job that has not been processed. - Note: Selecting this option may slow Fiery Server processing time. - 6 To configure the Fiery Server to begin processing (RIPping) large PS or PCL jobs before they are done spooling, select Job Management then select the RIP while Receive check box.
+1 From Configure, select Job Management > Printed Queue, then select the Save printed jobs check box.
+If this option is enabled, you can reprint jobs from the Printed queue without resending them to the Fiery server.
+2 In the Jobs Saved in Printed Queue field, type the number of jobs you want to be saved in the Printed queue.

+Note: This option is available only if you enable the Printed queue.
+Be aware that jobs saved in the Printed queue occupy space on the Fiery server hard disk.

+- 3 To receive reprinted jobs from the Printed queue more quickly, select the Save rasters with jobs in the Printed queue check box.
+The Fiery server will not need to reprocess the jobs when you reprint them. - 4 To print a start page when the Fiery server is turned on or restarted, select Fiery Server then select the Print Start Page check box. - The start page lists the Fiery server, the current date and time, the amount of memory installed, the network protocols enabled, and the print connections published. - 5 To display a preview thumbnail of a job in Command WorkStation while it is being processed, select Job Management then select the Preview while processing check box. - If you do not enable this option, users can see a preview by processing and holding the job.
+Also, users with Impose can preview a held job that has not been processed.

+Note: Selecting this option may slow Fiery server processing time.

+To configure the Fiery server to begin processing (RIPping) large PS or PCL jobs before they are done spooling, select Job Management then select the RIP while Receive check box.

-Be aware of the following limitations before enabling this option:
+Consider these points before enabling this option:

-- PDF and VDP jobs are not supported with Rip While Receive because these jobs must spool completely before they are processed. - Enable RIP While Receive may cause some jobs to print out of the order in which they were received over the network.
-If you need to ensure that jobs are printed sequentially in a "First In, First Out" (FIFO) workflow, you can enable Sequential Print from Job Submission > Sequential Print and then select the Enable Sequential Print check box. - Depending on the network environment and the speed of the client computer submitting the job to the Fiery Server, enabling RIP While Receive can monopolize Fiery Server resources for a long time, preventing smaller and/or faster jobs from "skipping ahead" and processing while the RIP While Receive job is still spooling. - 7 To securely erase a job from the Fiery Server after printing, do the following: - Select Security > Secure Erase and then select the Enable Secure Erase check box (if the feature is supported by your Fiery Server).
+- PDF and VDP jobs are not supported with RIP While Receive because these jobs must spool completely before they are processed. - Enabling RIP While Receive may cause some jobs to print out of the order in which they were received over the network. - If you need to ensure that jobs are printed sequentially in a "First In, First Out" (FIFO) workflow, you can enable Sequential Print from Job Submission > Sequential Print and then select the Enable Sequential Print check box. - Depending on the network environment and the speed of the client computer submitting the job to the Fiery server, enabling RIP While Receive can monopolize Fiery server resources for a long time, preventing smaller and/or faster jobs from "skipping ahead" and processing while the RIP While Receive job is still spooling. - 7 To securely erase a job from the Fiery server after printing, do the following: - Select Security > Secure Erase and then select the Enable Secure Erase check box (if the feature is supported by your Fiery server).

-Note: Selecting this option may slow Fiery Server processing time.
-For more information about this feature, see the Secure Erase document that accompanies your Fiery Server.
+Note: Selecting this option may slow Fiery server processing time.
+For more information about this feature, see the Secure Erase document that accompanies your Fiery server.
 The information may be in a separate document or may be part of Configuration and Setup.